-These foods are sure to put her in the mood.
+These natural foods and drinks are best for increasing a woman's libido fast and put her in the mood.

 It turns out all those Starbucks dates may be worthwhile—coffee may just be the best libido booster around.
-It contains a stimulant that has been shown (in animal studies) to put females in the mood.
+It contains a stimulant that has been shown to put females in the mood, a study in Pharmacology, Biochemistry, and Behavior found.
 Grab a cappuccino and brace yourself for a long, lucky night.

 If you're looking for a way to simultaneously boost your libido and calm those pre-date jitters, pour yourself a glass of red.
 Women who drank one to two glasses had heightened sexual desire compared to ladies who didn't down any vino, a Journal of Sexual Medicine study found.
 (Just be sure to cut yourself off after your second glass; enjoying more than that didn't stimulate any further arousal, and knocking back too much can stop the show before it starts.)
 What makes the elixir so beneficial is a rich antioxidant profile that triggers nitric oxide production in the blood, which relaxes artery walls.
 As with many of the foods on this list, that increases blood flow down south.